About Regeneration

 • Ensure those affected by regulation also benefit from it to prevent perverse incentives and make regulation effective.

-Incentivize mangrove protection.
+Incentivize mangrove protection and restoration.

 Conduct public information campaigns for fishers and other mangrove users on the ecology of mangroves and their flora and fauna.
 In Brazil, the Let the Crabs Date!
 Campaign reduces the catch of mangrove crabs during breeding season, thus improving the crab fishery.
 The Bakjuana mascot educates Filipinos on the importance of mangroves and strengthens Marine Protected Areas.